-This is a photo of a Red-winged Blackbird I took one-day patch birding, and I was proud to share this bird photo on my social media channels.
+This is a photo of a Red-winged Blackbird I took patch birding, and I was proud to share this bird photo on my social media channels.

 I love the colors of the bird in contrast to the background.

-And enjoyed my time connecting with nature.
+And enjoy my time connecting with nature.

 This photo isn’t Audubon quality, but I’m happy capturing the moment of this beautiful bird in my bird patch.

 I’m sharing this because I read a comment someone wrote on Facebook in a birdwatching channel that left me unsettled.